Vienna Tour Guide

 Wanderlustria’s Museum Recommendations

-The Museum of Art History’s collections include the picture gallery (16-18th century masterpieces), the Egyptian Collection, Greek and Roman Antiquities and the coin collection. |
+♥ Kunsthistorisches Museum: The Museum of Art History’s collections include the picture gallery (16-18th century masterpieces), the Egyptian Collection, Greek and Roman Antiquities and the coin collection.
+The museum also has a popular cafe.

-The Albertina exhibits the Batliner Collection- Monet to Picasso, temporary exhibitions and Albertina’s graphical collection. |
+♥ The Albertina Museum exhibits the Batliner Collection- Monet to Picasso, temporary exhibitions and Albertina’s graphical collection.

-The museum houses one of the world’s most important collections of Austrian art from the second half of the nineteenth century and Modernism- including the Egon Schiele collection and major works by Gustav Klimt, Richard Gerstl, Oskar Kokoschka, and Alfred Kubin. |
+The Leopold Museum has one of the world’s most important collections of Austrian art from the second half of the nineteenth century and Modernism- including the Egon Schiele collection and significant works by Gustav Klimt, Richard Gerstl, Oskar Kokoschka, and Alfred Kubin.

-The museum is dedicated to Friedensreich Hundertwasser, a painter, architect, ecological activist and philosopher.
-He was one of the most important avant-garde artists of post-war modernism. |
+♥ The Kunsthaus Wien is dedicated to Friedensreich Hundertwasser, a painter, architect, ecological activist and philosopher.
+He was one of the most important avant-garde artists of post-war modernism.

-Learn about the history of Jewish Vienna. tThe exhibition takes you back to Jewish Vienna from the Middle Ages to the Holocaust and discover the medieval synagogue. |
+Vienna Jewish Museum & Museum Jedenplatz Learn about the history of Jewish Vienna.
+The exhibition takes you back to Jewish Vienna from the Middle Ages to the Holocaust and discover the medieval synagogue.

 Classical Concerts & Performances